EvanKomp/BADASS/README.md

 2. **[Run_BADASS_Alpha_Amylase.ipynb](notebooks/Run_BADASS_Alpha_Amylase.ipynb)**: This notebook shows how to use BADASS for protein sequence optimization for alpha amylase, either using a Seq2Fitness or a an **ESM2** model.

+## Ethical Considerations and Responsible Use

+Seq2Fitness and BADASS enable protein engineering, with potential applications in biomanufacturing, pharmaceuticals, and environmental sustainability.
+However, as with any powerful technology, it is essential to consider the ethical implications of its use.
+Protein design, particularly when combined with machine learning, offers tremendous opportunities to solve pressing global challenges.
+Yet, it also carries inherent risks, particularly if applied irresponsibly or maliciously.

+We urge researchers and practitioners to adopt ethical practices and adhere to established biosecurity and biosafety guidelines when using Seq2Fitness and BADASS.
+These tools are intended to accelerate the discovery of beneficial proteins and should not be used, e.g., to engineer harmful biological agents or pathogens.
+In this context, we emphasize the importance of:

+	** Responsible Application: The models presented in this paper should be used to advance scientific research and industrial applications that contribute to public good, such as improving sustainability or developing therapeutic proteins.
+Any deviation from these intended uses risks undermining the positive potential of this technology.
+	** Adherence to Regulatory Frameworks: Researchers are responsible for ensuring that their work complies with both local and international laws and regulations governing synthetic biology, protein engineering, and biotechnology.
+This includes adhering to ethical guidelines that prioritize safety, security, and the prevention of harm.
+	** Promoting Biosecurity: With the rise of open science, sharing tools like Seq2Fitness and BADASS openly can advance research, but it also necessitates careful consideration of biosecurity risks.
+We encourage researchers to take proactive measures to prevent misuse, including reviewing biosecurity risks as part of their research design and ensuring that any applications align with responsible research practices ￼ ￼.

+We believe that through transparent, responsible, and ethically-guided research, the scientific community can maximize the benefits of advanced protein engineering while mitigating potential risks.
+We hope that this work contributes to sustainable advancements in biotechnology and encourages further dialogue on the ethical dimensions of protein design.